MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **ProgID** – the add-in Prog identifier

+#### Office.Programmability.Telemetry.MacroFileOpened

+Triggered upon opening a macro (VBA)-containing file on a device that has been onboarded to Office Apps as a Service (OAAS) by the IT admin and where Office ProPlus has been activated with an enterprise license.
+The event is used to understand the health of macro(VBA)-containing files in a tenant and is compared to Office.Programmability.Telemetry.VbaTelemetryBreak which tracks errors on VBA-containing files.

+No fields are collected.

 #### Office.System.SystemHealthUngracefulAppExitMacAndiOS

 On boot event that captures ungraceful app exits for further investigation.